tkamenon/ame-pub/README.md

 If directory permissions are appropriate and everything works, you should see the image you just uploaded.
 It should also show on the RSS, but the archive will be empty until there's more than one page.

-If it doesn't work, you can check the html source for a comment explaining something about what went wrong.
+If it doesn't work, you can check the page source for a HTML comment explaining something about what went wrong.
 All catastrophic level failures should result in some kind of warning being emitted there.
 You can also enable debugging and catching php errors in ame-config.php to get a better idea of what's not working.